 As a matter of fact, here is a picture of this very list on my wall by the exit door.
 I’ll explain this a little later.

-That first draft looks pretty crazy at first, but not as crazy as when I tell you that I also employed the three-point confirmation.
+That first draft looks pretty crazy initially, but not as crazy as when I tell you that I also employed the three-point confirmation.
 Let me explain this by using my wallet as an example.
 I would take my wallet in my hand, squeeze it, and put it in my pocket.
 I would whisper ‘wallet,’ and then I would check the item off the list.

 By adding touch, vision, and speech to writing, all at the same time, a trivial action such as picking up the wallet gets memorized.
 Many a time, I’d be driving to work, and halfway I’d glance at the place where I usually put my wallet, and I’d see that it wasn’t there.
 But because I had done the checklist routine above, I knew that it’s with me.
 I just didn’t put it where it belonged.